 If there are optional sections in your final examination questions, please name the one(s) you choose.

 Optional: your preference whether you prefer to sit the exam at the beginning or end of the exam period.
 For the exams in June-July, you need to support such a request by a sound professional justification (e.g. delay with or repetition of other exams, etc. is not accepted), but we normally organize exams only for the last two weeks of the period.
 For the exams in January, we respect such requests without justification as well.

 Please refer to the responsible of the home department if you have further questions regarding the rules of diploma theses and final exams.

 As theses and their evaluations gather, we make them available at this page

 of the home department.
 (If you do not have the password to reach certain pages, please refer to the responsible.)

 Guidelines for the thesis

 Please include in the thesis a signed Declaration of Originality page right after the title page (refer to the responsible for its correct form).
-Please do not forget to attach the abstract of your thesis when submitting both in electronic and printed form.
+This declaration should include the statement that the electronic and printed versions of the thesis are identical.
+Please do not forget to attach the abstract of your thesis both when submitting the electronic and printed forms.